 Although we know that it is unlikely that stencils were used on CJ-3Bs between 1964 and 1968 (see John Briggs' 1963 CJ-3B, 60K JPEG) the stencil may have been used on CJ-5s of that period and up to 1970 when this style tailgate was replaced by the oversized "Jeep" stamping on the tailgate from 1971 to 1982.

-This factory chart dated 1960 shows stencil designs and reveals part numbers, dimensions, application, and location, for all vehicles including the Forward Control trucks.
+This factory chart dated 1960 shows stencil designs and reveals part numbers, dimensions and locations, for all vehicles.
 This primary evidence should settle any argument on the proper stencil and its location on the tailgate.
 For the Universal Jeep, "center of tail gate right panel" means equal margins on sides and equal margins top and bottom.
-Some might disagree with the aesthetics of that location but these are the factory specifications.

-The chart clarifies that stencil "C" (with Jeep over 4 WHEEL DRIVE) was used on the Utility Wagon and Utility Delivery wagon, not on the Universal Jeep.
+A second chart is a set of drawings showing the stencil locations.
+The two charts clarify that stencil "C" (with Jeep over 4 WHEEL DRIVE) was used on the Utility Wagon and Utility Delivery wagon, not on the Universal Jeep.
 Another interesting point is that Jeep is in quotation marks on the Forward Control models.
 Perhaps the FC was so odd-looking that Kaiser had to remind folks that a Forward Control really is a "Jeep".